jimkang/rainbow-of-burdens/README.md

-dimensions
+rainbow-of-burdens
 ==================

-View dimensions as defined in a Trello board.
+View a timeline projection tasks defined in a Trello board.

 Installation
 ------------